 The start is from the petrol station at Dean Row, before heading through Wilmslow to pass under the airport runway using the cyclist's tunnels.
 Quiet lanes take you Rostherne, High Legh and Stretton with its Young Offenders' Unit.
 The stretch through Frodsham and Helsby uses the A56 but the presense of the nearby motorway should keep the roads fairly quiet.

-After a stop at Eureka cyclists' cafe (open Wednesdays and Friday-Sunday) you skirt the west side of Chester, crossing into Wales using the Dee footbridge at Saltney.
+After a stop at Eureka cyclists' cafe you skirt the west side of Chester, crossing into Wales using the Dee footbridge at Saltney.